StatAziz/Ames-Weather-Data-ETL-Pipeline/README.md

 ## key Questions to Answer

-1. What was the average temperature in Ames, Iowa during March and April 2024?
+1. What were the average temperatures in Ames, Iowa, during March and April 2024?
-2. How did the duration of daylight and sunshine vary throughout these months?
+2. How did daylight duration change between March and April 2024?
+3. What was the trend in sunshine duration over these two months?
+4. How much rain fell in March and April 2024, and how did the amounts compare between the two months?
-3. What were the total precipitation and rain sums during this period?
+5. What were the total precipitation sums for March and April 2024?
-4. What was the average wind speed during this period?
+6. How did wind speeds vary between March and April 2024?

 </br>
 </br>